mesalytic/Helixus/README.md

 # Helixus
 > Helixus is a multi-purpose Discord bot built with Discord.JS.

-> This is the master branch, on-going development is currently being pushed to this branch.
-The (future) `production` branch will contain the production state of the bot.
+> This project has been archived.
+Use this repository at your own risk.

 ## [Invite Link](https://is.gd/Helixus)
 ## [Support Server Invite](https://is.gd/HelixusSupportServer)